 You will spend the first part of the day getting to know participants and discussing what will take place during the workshop.
 Students will also have an opportunity to identify their personal learning objectives.

-About the Learning Organization
+About the Learning Organisation

-In the first session, participants will explore Peter Senge’s vision of a learning organization.
+In the first session, participants will explore Peter Senge’s vision of a learning organisation.
 Is your company one where all employees are committed to lifelong learning?
 How can it encourage continual growth and development?

 Achieving Personal Mastery